Shipping Glossary

 Dimensional Weight

-What DIM weight is, how carriers calculate it, and how to avoid overpaying.
+What DIM weight is, how carriers calculate it, and how to stop overpaying on every box you ship.

 Definition